SteveBarnett/Remixing/_thinking/my-applied-philosophy.md

 - When I feel stressed, I remind myself of [the three uhds](/thinking/the-three-uhds/).
 - To notice my true nature, I look for myself at zero distance.
 - I remind myself that the path is goal.

+Some more things to be slotted in somehow:

+- Right speech: true, kind, helpful, contextually appropriate.
+- Plain language: clear, concise and well organised
+- Emotional intelligence.
+- Continued recommitment to aligning your actions with your values.
+- Everything is included.
+- Both/and.
+- Context **and** contents.

 ## Summary of the theory